 Stations should identify and formulate policies relevant for the operations.
 Policies should be general in nature, but may subsequently be specified in procedures, rules and guidelines related to the policy.
-Policies should be communicated to staff, visitors [Theme 3] [Theme 4] and to other relevant stakeholders (e.g. contractors, consultants, local communities, etc.) in relevant documents, on the website, in plans, reports, etc.
+Policies should be communicated to staff, visitors (see Themes 3.
+Staff and 4.
+Visitors) and to other relevant stakeholders (e.g. contractors, consultants, local communities, etc.) in relevant documents, on website, in plans, reports, etc.